A few steps to international credit data

 Step 3: Request a Credit Passport®

-Once you have received a webhook that the Passport is ready, simply make a GET request to the /connect/v2/passport endpoints using the accessToken that you obtained in the previous step.
+Once you have fetched an access token, simply make a GET request to the /connect/v2/passport endpoints using the accessToken that you obtained in the previous step and the publicToken (unique identifier for the report) provided by the webhook.
 Make sure to encode the accessToken using base 64.

-The passport endpoint is accessible by sending a GET request to: https://api.neednova.com/connect/v2/passport/json
+The JSON endpoint is accessible by sending a GET request to: https://api.neednova.com/connect/v2/passport/json.

 The invite endpoint may be used to send an email inviting your applicant to fill out NovaConnect.
 The invitation is sent to the specified applicant’s email address and includes a link to a pre-configured NovaConnect widget hosted on Nova’s domain.
 Once the applicant completes NovaConnect, their Credit Passport® status and report is accessible like any other Credit Passport®, both via the Nova Credit dashboard and programmatically via API.